highgroove/scout-plugins/README.md

 scout-plugins
 =============

-The scout-plugins repo have moved!
-See readme.
+The scout-plugins repo has moved to https://github.com/scoutapp/scout-plugins